Klipper3d/klipper/docs/Config_Changes.md

 ## Changes

+20240125: A fan with a tachometer will now shutdown the printer if the fan fails to run.
+This is controlled with a new `tachometer_min_rpm` option.
+The default is 1.
+When set to 0, this check will be disabled.
+To verify a fan is still performing as it should, set this value some margin below the rpm of the fan when running at maximum speed.

 20241203: The resonance test has been changed to include slow sweeping moves.
 This change requires that testing point(s) have some clearance in X/Y plane (+/- 30 mm from the test point should suffice when using